-It is recommended that all vegetation and deleterious materials be removed at the commencement of site grading activities.
-Following the removal of the above listed items, the uppermost 8.0 inches of the native soils must be reworked to establish a stable condition.
+Following the removal of the above listed items, the uppermost 8.0 inches of the site soils must be reworked to establish a stable condition.
 All final compaction shall be as specified herein.
 The scarification and compaction requirement applies to cut situations as well as fill situations.

-Any site cut material may be reused as structural supporting fill provided that it is free of all vegetation, deleterious matter, the maximum particle size is 3 inches, and a suitable percentage of fines will be generated to ensure a stable mixture.
+Any site cut material may be reused as structural supporting fill provided that it is free of all vegetation and demolition debris, the maximum particle size is 3 inches, and a suitable percentage of fines (20 to 60%) will be generated to ensure a stable mixture.